How to Get Extra Money to Get Out of Debt

-- Optimize your benefits, by making sure you're getting the best benefits > from your job > - Ask for a pay raise, here's how to do it > - Work some overtime hours
+- Optimize your benefits, by making sure you're getting the best benefits from your job

+- Ask for a pay raise

+- Work some overtime hours

 - Get a second job